PhotonicsTUL/PLaSK/doc/xpl.rst

     Inside each geometry tag there must be a single geometry object: usually it is some container.

-    :attr: axes Default value of axes attribute for all geometries defined in this section.
+    :attr axes: Default value of axes attribute for all geometries defined in this section.

 Available elements
 ^^^^^^^^^^^^^^^^^^